 To protect and grow populations of endangered species, we need to understand their behaviour, life cycles and threats.
-For the Numbats in Western Australia's Dryandra Woodlands National Park, this means the continuation of our radio-collar program, which has fed vital information back to researchers about what is endangering these native marsupials.
+For the Numbats in Western Australia's Dryandra Woodlands National Park, this means the continuation of our radio-collar program with Numbat Task Force, which has fed vital information back to researchers about what is endangering these native marsupials.

 Numbats are one of Australia’s most threatened marsupials, being listed under the EPBC Act and the IUCN Red List as Endangered.
 As with many native species, their main threats are feral predators and loss of habitat through land clearing.

 In their surviving range in Western Australia, perhaps some 97% of native woodland has been destroyed, and this allows predators like cats to have free reign over the area.
 As with all species, a changing climate may exacerbate these issues, with extended droughts and worsening bushfires meaning less hiding places for the Numbat.

 In this continuation of our successful Protection and Monitoring program, Numbat Task Force and research scientist Dr Tony Friend will collar wild numbats within the Western Australian Wheatbelt.
 Monitoring takes place using radio-tracking technology, and when an individual is located, the following is recorded: